sarahsupp/hb-migration/README.md

 * `hb_RS_functions.R` script --
 * `hb_analysis_envData.R` script --
 * `hb_explore_envData.R` script --
+* `hb_alpha_hulls.R` script -- calculates alpha hulls for each species, year and week for the day of observation, preceeding week and following week.
+Generates csv file to be submitted to movebank.

 *Extra scripts from exploratory or past analyses*
 * `eBird-effort.r` script -- makes maps of total citizen science checklist effort per hex cell for each year, using the effort file downloaded from the eBird portal.
 Contains daily data. (not needed)